Surgical Case Library

 Colorectal

-Adult Type Hirschprung's Disease
+Adult Type Hirschprung's Disease.

 Hirschsprung's disease is predominantly diagnosed in infancy; adult presentation is rare and represents a unique diagnostic and therapeutic challenge.

-Peutz-Jeghers syndrome is a rare autosomal dominant inherited disease characterized by mucocutaneous pigmentat...
+<p style="text-align: justify;"><strong>Peutz-Jeghers syndrome is a rare autosomal dominant inherited disease ...

 Coexistence of adult intussusception caused by Peutz-Jeghers syndrome and malignant polyps is rarely reported in the literature.